An Orientation ceremony that welcomes first-year students into the Gettysburg College community. Find out more

 Members of the Gettysburg College community gather every fall with first-years to walk the half-mile to the National Cemetery to hear the Gettysburg Address, commemorating the same journey taken back in 1863 by college students and community members to hear President Lincoln dedicate the National Cemetery.
 Find out more

-A weekend celebration, scheduled around April 7, the College’s founding, where the campus community gathers to celebrate its rich history and take time to thank individuals who helped make Gettysburg College what it is today.
+An annual celebration, scheduled on or around April 7, celebrating the anniversary of the College’s founding.
+The campus community gathers to celebrate its rich history and take time to thank individuals who helped make Gettysburg College what it is today.
 Find out more

 Get Acquainted Day+